sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

   - For 4x100G breakout optical module inserted in physcial Ethernet1 port, implies: Ethernet8, Ethernet10, Ethernet12, Ethernet14
   - Note: This is done is this manner to keep such assignments uniform across various breakout modes viz.1x, 2x, 4x, 8x
 - Speed of each sub-port is S Gpbs
-- Unique channel# is assigned to each of the N sub-port starting with channel# 1 (and sequentially incrementing with each sub-port)
+- Unique subport# is assigned to each of the N sub-port starting with subport# 1 (and sequentially incrementing with each sub-port)

 **Following is the new design (workflow) for 'port breakout' to work end-to-end with 'CMIS enabled' (in SONiC):**